 Diego picked us up promptly at 10:45 to take us to the airport for our flight home.
 One last hair-raising drive amongst impatient Ecuadorian drivers who seem to ignore the lanes on the road, driving between lanes and squeezing into invisible gaps between cars; one last glimpse at the colorful houses clambering up the hillsides; one last view of the lush green mountains.
 Then our flight ascended through the cloud layer and our final view of Ecuador was hidden.

 This Travel Journal submitted by Katrina McNerney details her Cormorant Galapagos Cruise and Galapagos Travel Package with AdventureSmith Explorations.
-The Cormorant is on our curated list of Galapagos Yacht Charter’s and is perfect for a full boat charter.
-Read all Galapagos Cruise Reviews and worldwide cruise reviews for more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-877-620-2875
+Contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-877-620-2875